What Is the Average Settlement for an Injury Case in New York?

 Can I Still Recover Damages If I Was Partially At Fault for the Garden City Accident?

 Yes, you can still recover damages if you were partially at fault for an accident in Garden City, NY.
 New York is a “pure comparative negligence” state, which means that your recovery is reduced by your percentage of fault.
-For example, if you are 20% at fault for an accident and the other driver is 80% at fault, you can recover 80% of your damages.

 If you are unsure of your percentage of fault, you should contact an experienced personal injury attorney in Garden City, NY.
 An attorney can review your case and help you to determine your percentage of fault.